 We have many terms refer to the software that does not charge you a fee for using.
 Those terms, with some people, sound almost the same but in fact, they are not.
 I think that open source solutions are quite straightforward enough but people still have some trouble when distinguishing between free software and freeware?
-So, in this article, I will give you the very detailed view about three of them.
+So, in this article, I will give you a very detailed view of three of them.

-- Freedom in running the program for any purpose
+- Running the program for any purpose

 The Free Software Foundation created GPL stands for General Public License.
 This license shows that developers can distribute their software under to qualify it as free and ensure that it stays that way.